Time and funding the biggest challenge for researchers, LinkedIn favorite social media for scientific resources

 Scientific research is exciting but faces many challenges.
 For example, sometimes research projects require more time or funding than what is available concerning you scientists and us as vendors and companies that support your research.

-Q: What is the biggest challenge you face during a research project?
+Q1: What is the biggest challenge you face during a research project?

 Here are answers to our poll:

-The pressure of publishing, application deadlines, grant renewals, reviewer questions all factor that can override the joy of working on a research project and to bring it to completion.
+Funding availability and time pressure are the biggest challenges for researchers.
+The pressure of publishing, application deadlines, grant renewals, and reviewer questions are all factors that can override the joy of working on a research project and bringing it to completion.

-Q: What is the primary source of information for your professional work?
+Q2: What is the primary source of information for your professional work?

 Our fellow scientists and students responded this way to the question: